JuliaControl/ControlSystems.jl/docs/src/examples/automatic_differentiation.md

 ```
 The initial controller ``C`` achieves a maximum peak of the sensitivity function of ``M_S = 1.3`` which implies a rather robust tuning, but the step response is sluggish.
 We will now try to optimize the controller parameters to achieve a better performance.

 We start by defining a helper function `plot_optimized` that will evaluate the performance of the tuned controller.
-We then define a function `systems` that constructs the gang-of-four transfer functions and performs time-domain simulations of the transfer functions ``S(s)`` and ``P(s)S(s)``, i.e., the transfer functions from reference ``r`` to control error ``e``, and the transfer function from an input load disturbance ``d`` to the control error ``e``.
+We then define a function `systems` that constructs the gang-of-four transfer functions ([`extended_gangoffour`](@ref)) and performs time-domain simulations of the transfer functions ``S(s)`` and ``P(s)S(s)``, i.e., the transfer functions from reference ``r`` to control error ``e``, and the transfer function from an input load disturbance ``d`` to the control error ``e``.
 By optimizing these step responses with respect to the PID parameters, we will get a controller that achieves good performance.
-To promote robustness of the closed loop as well as to limit the amplification of measurement noise in the control signal, we penalize the peak of the sensitivity function ``S`` as well as the (approximate) ``H_2`` norm of the transfer function ``CS(s)``.
+To promote robustness of the closed loop as well as to limit the amplification of measurement noise in the control signal, we penalize the peak of the sensitivity function ``S`` as well as the (approximate) frequency-weighted ``H_2`` norm of the transfer function ``CS(s)``.

 The cost function `cost` encodes the constraint on the peak of the sensitivity function as a penalty function (this could be enforced explicitly by using a constrained optimizer) and weighs the different objective terms together using user-defined weights `Sweight` and `CSweight`.
-Finally, we use [Optimizaiton.jl](https://github.com/SciML/Optimization.jl) to optimize the cost function and tell it to use ForwardDiff.jl to compute the gradient of the cost function.
+Finally, we use [Optimization.jl](https://github.com/SciML/Optimization.jl) to optimize the cost function and tell it to use ForwardDiff.jl to compute the gradient of the cost function.
 The optimizer we use in this example, `GCMAESOpt`, is the "Gradient-based Covariance Matrix Adaptation Evolutionary Strategy", which can be thought of as a blend between a derivative-free global optimizer and a gradient-based local optimizer.

 To make the automatic gradient computation through the matrix exponential used in the function [`c2d`](@ref) work, we load the package `ChainRules` that contains a rule for `exp!`, and `ForwardDiffChainRules` that makes ForwardDiff understand the rules in `ChainRules`.
 Lastly, we need to tell ForwardDiff to use the `exp!` rule for the matrix exponential, which we do by defining an appropriate `@ForwardDiff_frule` for `exp!` that uses the rule in `ChainRules`.
 All other functions we used work out of the box with ForwardDiff.